haiwen/seafile-user-manual/README.md

 ## About this manual

-The "source code" of this manual is hosted on Github https://github.com/haiwen/seafile-client-manual
+The source of this manual is hosted on Github https://github.com/haiwen/seafile-user-manual

 ## Contact information